 I love personality tests.
 I take them rather obsessively, from the Gallup Strengths assessment to those little fun ones that pop up in my Facebook newsfeed.
 I usually come out as an artist, dreamer or logician and always as an introvert.
 But there was this one time (when I must have been in one heck of a mood) I was awarded one of the rarest categories (only 0.004% of the population) “Criminal Mastermind" and I was warned that my tendency to plot may end up leading to my downfall.
 But really, I do strategize…a lot...hmmm…

 When have you been most satisfied in life?

-Backpacking Europe.
+Israel is followed closely by backpacking Europe.
 After my parents died I took some time off to explore.
 I learned so much.
 Grew so much.
 Healed some things.
 But most importantly, those five months became a defining period in my photographic style.
 The ripples of those days still show up in my work.

 What is the most significant photograph of your career?

 Once I got to do a story about a young woman suffering from a type of epilepsy that caused her to shut down and fall over with no warning.
 Her mother desperately wanted the story told because they needed help raising funds, but the daughter was painfully shy and hated talking about her condition.
 My father had suffered from epilepsy.
 He was lucky and had been able to control his with meds, but I remember one time when he forgot them and had a seizure in public.
 Those memories helped me connect with this woman.
 And she opened up.
 We got the story published, and the community responded generously.
 The family got the funds for the operation to help her.
 Those photos changed her life.
 It’s been many years, and so many stories since, and yet, that is still one story that I am most proud of.

 What five adjectives would you use to describe yourself?

 If we came to your house for dinner, what would you prepare?